 Wow!
 What fun we had this week with our friends from Childwall Abbey.
 Time for them to put into practice their coaching skills and deliver Boccia lessons to class 9 and class 3.
 There were nerves and excitement as they set up their first lesson on the Astro pitch ready for class 9.
 After a quick introduction to the game the fun really began as the children were taught techniques of the game.
 When class 9 finally mastered the art of keeping bottoms on the chair, the scoring began.
 With lots of practice it was finally time for a game and the skills to be utilised, and then learning the team tactics too…shall I try and get mine closer or knock the other teams closer ball out of the way?
 After lunch it time for class 3 to have their lesson.
 With scoring hoops, mats and nets they quickly mastered the art of throwing techniques and were very keen to help Childwall Abbey keep score!

 The weather was on our side this week as we started our graffiti art project on the school container.
-Class 10 were first out and in the glorious sunshine got to grips with spray cans, learning about the distance from the container would create different effects.
+Class 10 were first out and in the glorious sunshine got to grips with spray cans, learning about how the distance from the container would create different effects.
 We are very delighted with our colourful blobs and are looking forward to watching the project develop over the coming weeks.
-We also continued our Boccia training and alongside the graffiti the children from Childwall Abbey delivered another Boccia lesson.
-Class 4 were delighted to learn all about the sport and have a go at practicing some techniques and scoring in the hoops.
+We also continued our Boccia training and, alongside the graffiti, the children from Childwall Abbey delivered another Boccia lesson.
+Class 4 were delighted to learn all about the sport and have a go at practising some techniques and scoring in the hoops.